Home to the world’s largest collection of Vincent van Gogh’s masterpieces, the iconic Van Gogh Museum is one of the must-sees in Amsterdam.

 The Van Gogh Museum often hosts temporary exhibitions.
 Normally, the regular ticket includes entry to the temporary exhibitions as well.
 So be sure to check if there is something special going on when you are there!

-For example, when we visited in 2023, they had an exhibition called ‘Van Gogh in Auvers’.
+For example, on one of our visits, they had an exhibition called ‘Van Gogh in Auvers’.
 It was dedicated to Van Gogh’s last years that he spent in this little village south of Paris.
 This exhibition included some of the last paintings that he painted just before his death.
 It was such a nice addition to the main collection!

 So if the museum has a temporary exhibition, don’t miss it!
 If visiting in the morning, go see the main collection first and come here later.
 If visiting in the afternoon (and if you have enough time), you could start with the temporary exhibition and end with the main collection when it gets quieter already.